whysosuso/whysosuso.github.io/projects.md

 <h5>Here are some active projects:</h5>

+**New Admissions** - I want to make the Holistic Admissions ecosystem more accessible to students, parents and educators from all backgrounds by creating high quality resources.
+New Admissions is your guide to Holistic College Admissions in India.

+  _You can check <a href="https://newadmissions.whysosuso.com" target="_blank">this page</a> for updates._ <a href="https://whysosuso.notion.site/New-Admissions-602a1d29c67a4c02a3dd44aaa18c16e4" target="_blank"> Join me as the founding intern!</a>
+<br>_Status: Ongoing_

 **Baksa** - A subscription box that acquaints you with a particular place & its culture.
 A carefully curated box of edibles, trinkets, literature and more, just enough to give you a sneak peek into the culture and stories of places far from you, one _baksa_ at a time.
 I will write about the origin of the idea and the execution process once the first set of boxes and ready and sold.

   _You can check <a href="https://www.getbaksa.com/" target="_blank">here</a> for updates._